natedreger/MidiMapper-Public-Beta/README.md

 # MidiMapper

 I built MidiMapper to be a one stop shop for controlling various devices using USB MIDI keyboards or pads.
-The intent is that this will run on a Raspberry Pi.
+I'm running this as a deamon on a Raspberry PI 4 to provide a stand alone solution.

 At it's most basic is a USB MIDI host to convert between USB keyboards and traditional 5-Pin MIDI.
 A 'thru' mode allows MIDI to pass directly from one device to another with minimal latency.